openucx/openhpca/README.md

 Compute Availability (HPCA) group.
-HPCA aims at providing a comprehensive set of benchmarks to evaluate the overall compute resource performance in the presence of in-network computing technologies​.
+HPCA aims at providing a comprehensive set of benchmarks to evaluate the overall compute resource performance in the presence of in-network computing technologies.
 These benchmarks are a mix of existing benchmarks as well as new benchmarks that are defined and implemented by the group.

 The benchmarks included in OpenHPCA are: